Doctor of Nursing Practice

-The DNP: Nursing: Nursing Administration (BSN or higher to DNP) curriculum is designed to accommodate students who have completed their BSN, or have a Master’s Degree in another field.
+The DNP: Nursing Administration Systems (BSN to DNP, non-advanced practice Masters degree) curriculum is designed to accommodate students who have completed their BSN, or have a non-advanced practice Master’s Degree or a Master's in another field.
 Course work can be completed on a full time or part time basis.
-Students entering with a BSN are required to take between 64-67 credits to achieve the DNP.
-Students entering the program with a Master’s degree in another field will be evaluated individually and given appropriate credit for courses completed at the Master’s level.
+Students in the concentration are required to take a minimum of 57 credits to achieve the DNP.

 Students are required to complete 1,000 clinical hours, including a clinical residency during which the student completes a Translational Project under the guidance of a chair and committee.

 The DNP: Nursing Administration Systems allows students interested, after completion of the DNP degree, to continue on and complete the Masters of Business Administration (MBA).